 If your puppy can’t go to the party then bring the party to your puppy.
 While you don’t want to overwhelm your little one, you still want to expose him to people of different ages, races, and genders while he’s still in that socialization period.
 Have one or two family members over for the afternoon to play with your new canine kid.
 When your dog is friendly and engages with new people, make sure to offer lots of praise and reward with a treat.
 Make it a real positive experience!

 When your vet says it’s safe to take your puppy out in public, start by walking him around your community or apartment complex.
-Get him familiar with the faces and environment that he will be exposed to on a regular basis.
-Stop to greet friendly neighbors and don’t forget to bring the treats along to reward your good puppy.
+Get him even more familiar with the faces and environment that he will be exposed to on a regular basis.
+Stop to greet friendly neighbors, enjoy some puppy petting, and don’t forget to bring the treats along to reward good behavior.

 Again, the point is to get your dog used to seeing different people, animals, and scenarios, and feel comfortable while doing it.
 Expose your dog to people who are wearing hats and sunglasses.
 Let him see tall people and short people; heavy people and skinny people.
 So if you’re taking a quick trip to the store, either bring a friend or family member along so your dog can sit in the parking lot and people watch or take him inside dog-friendy shops.